OPINION Reports suggest Google is working on a driverless Uber rival. Andy Vandervell looks at the implications for Google and the rest of us.

 1. A driverless taxi service is a natural next step for Google

 Google is already looking to reinvent the way we drive – or don’t drive – with its driverless car program.
-Using its driverless cars to form a driverless taxi service seems like a natural extension of the program.

 It would give an arguably niche, experimental product a genuine revenue-driving purpose – the kind that would help Google wean itself off its near total reliance on online advertising revenue.